 The current competition for solar aims to procure a total of 60 MW of capacity by 2021.
-Both the RFQ and RFP for the solar competition were announced in September 2016 and December 2016 respectively.24 The procurement process for 60 MW of utility-scale solar is comprised of three parts.
+Both the RFQ and RFP for the solar competition were announced in September 2016 and December 2016 respectively.
+The procurement process for 60 MW of utility-scale solar is comprised of three parts.
 The first part is a competitive bid process for the first 20 MW of capacity.
 This will take the form of two, 10 MW projects.
 Successful proponents will design, build, commission, and operate a 10 MW fixed-panel photovoltaic facility.
 SaskPower will also cover some of the associated grid interconnection costs on behalf of the IPP up to a defined maximum amount.

 The winning bid for the first 10 MW of utility-scale solar was announced by SaskPower on June 19, 2018.
 The successful developer is Saturn Power Inc. a renewable energy company based out of Baden, Ontario.
 The proposed site for the Highfield Solar Project will be located in the R.M. of Coulee, just east of Swift Current.
-The project is anticipated to go online sometime at the end of 2019.25 The competition for the next 10 MW of solar is scheduled to commence sometime in early 2019.
+The project is anticipated to go online sometime at the end of 2019.
+The competition for the next 10 MW of solar is scheduled to commence sometime in early 2019.

-The second phase will see SaskPower procure power from the First Nations Power Authority (FNPA).
-Per the ten year Master Agreement, SaskPower and FNPA will develop at least 40 MW of renewable energy projects.
-Twenty MW will be through solar power generation and another 20 MW will be through flare gas generation.
-The Agreement allows for opportunities in wind, biomass and geothermal development through FNPA.26 SaskPower is not likely to recommend a site for FNPA projects.
-SaskPower agreeing to pay up to a defined maximum amount to connect FNPA projects to the grid will also be maintained in this round.27
+The second phase for the next 20 MW will see SaskPower source power from the First Nations Power Authority (FNPA).
+Similar to the first phase, the SaskPower - FNPA partnership will feature two separate 10 MW projects, with FNPA defining the approach taken.
+SaskPower is not likely to recommend a site for FNPA projects.
+SaskPower agreeing to pay up to a defined maximum amount to connect FNPA projects to the grid will also be maintained in this round.

 The third and final round of planned procurement for the last 20 MW of solar will see SaskPower procuring power through community-based projects.
 This phase of the solar procurement process contains the most details that still need to be determined - both in terms of the overall approach and the project size.
-Unlike the arrangement in the first two phases, the project proponent in this case will propose the site and related interconnection costs will be determined as the program is developed.28
+Unlike the arrangement in the first two phases, the project proponent in this case will propose the site and the related interconnection costs will be determined as the program is developed.